danmayer/danmayer.github.com/_posts/2014-01-29-investigating-api-tooling.md

   * Consistent and enforced good data structure for data serialization
   * __cons:__
   * Doesn't include pretty documentation generation support
-  * Also a pro but heavily tied to rails.
+  * Also a pro, but heavily tied to rails and no other language support
   * Custom format doesn't yet support [JSON Schema](http://json-schema.org/)
   * Client generation is Ruby only